How To Stay Cool In Bed Without Running an Air Conditioner

 If air is able to pass through your pillow while you sleep, it will not retain or build up the heat generated by your body.
 Most of the “cool pillows” available do not allow air to move through the fill with any more ease than a traditional one.

-The best way to stay cool in bed is with a buckwheat pillow.
+The simplest way to stay cool in bed is with a buckwheat pillow.

 Buckwheat pillows are filled with thousands of tiny buckwheat hulls.
 These are the by-product of milling the buckwheat plant for its nutritious groats (most commonly used to produce soba noodles).
 The hulls’ hollow, irregular shape allows warm air to quickly escape your pillow, while being replaced with cool fresh air.